Klapperhorn/retraction_portrayal/README.md

-Certainly!
-Here’s a revised and polished version of your README:

----

 # Portrayal of a Retraction

 This repository contains code and analysis for examining articles from *Science* and *Nature* that include the term “retract*”.